-The Maritime House at Cantonment Road serves as an administrative building and clubhouse for all seafaring sailors and captains who call to port on Singapore shores.
-The commercial property is situated within a stone throw near the Keppel container port opposite the Pinnacle at Duxton housing board flats.
-It still serves visiting sailors till today, providing apartments accommodations- a home away for seafarers during their stay at the Port of Singapore.
+The Maritime House building serves as an administrative building and clubhouse for all seafaring sailors and captains who call to port on Singapore shores.
+Physically, the commercial property is situated within a stone throw near the Keppel container port opposite The Pinnacle at Duxton housing board flats.
+Notably, it still serves visiting sailors till today, providing apartments accommodations- a home away for seafarers during their stay at the Port of Singapore.

-Maritime House is also home to a number of commercial business and an eatery all tucked into its tiny 12-floored footprint, including the Singapore Mariner’s club, Seafarer lounge and a Maritime Medical center for the sailors, having their affiliations with the Maritime Port Authority (MPA) of Singapore.
+Maritime House is also home to a number of commercial business and an eatery all tucked into its tiny 12-floored footprint.
+Also, this includes the Singapore Mariner’s club, Seafarer lounge and a Maritime Medical center for the sailors.
+They have their affiliations with the Maritime Port Authority (MPA) of Singapore.

 Cozy and homely experiencing a time bygone